hadipourh/BDP/README.md

 ## The usage of the codes
 ------------------------------

-### Matrix_if_then_else.py and Matrix.py:
+## Matrix_if_then_else.py and Matrix.py: <br>
     There are two kinds of implementation of our model: <br>
     * Matrix_if_then_else.py: follows the principle introduced in Sect.
 4.1.<br>
     * Matrix.py: follows Theorem 2.<br>
-    For MISTY1 and CAMELLIA, only Matrix_if_then_else.py is executed, because there are many matrices used in the main function. <br>
+    For MISTY1 and CAMELLIA, only Matrix_if_then_else.py is executed, because there are many matrices used in the main function.
 For other ciphers, Matrix.py and Matrix_if_then_else.py are all executed.

 ### AES_4_keydependent:
 ------------------------------